benliepert/personal-website/content/blog/ptrace.md

 # Conclusion

-I hope this blogpost was able to answer some of the most frequent questions.
-If you are interested on how to continue from here, take a look at [lurk](https://github.com/JakWai01/lurk) or consider following me on [Twitter](https://twitter.com/jakobwaibel)
+I hope this blogpost was able to answer some of the most frequent questions around working with `ptrace()` in Rust.
+If you are interested on how to continue from here, consider taking a look at [lurk](https://github.com/JakWai01/lurk) or hit me up on [Twitter](https://twitter.com/jakobwaibel).